DePayFi/public-documentation/docs/payments/plugins/woocommerce.md

 [Learn more about what it takes for a token to be auto-convertible.](/docs/payments/supported/tokens)

+This means that individuals can still use this token as a means of payment if they already have it in their wallet, but they are unable to convert other tokens on-the-fly while making payments.

 ### Why should I select as few tokens per chain as possible?

 As DePay converts automatically it's not required to select a lot of tokens.